 The climate here is pretty good with normal temperatures of between 20 – 26 Celsius.
 This is one of the warmer islands during the winter and spring, especially April which is near perfect conditions.
 Tourism to Gran Canaria accounts for over 3.5 million visitors each year.

 The beautiful island of Lanzarote is the most northern of all the Canary Islands.
 Lanzarote is the third most populated behind Tenerife and Gran Canaria.
 There are some 140,000 permanent inhabitants here.
 For land mass, Lanzarote is smaller than Tenerife, Gran Canaria and Fuerteventura.

 This island still attracts millions of visitors each year.
 In 2008, Lanzarote recorded over 5 million visitors.
-Lanzarote continues to generate high levels of tourism each year.
+Lanzarote continues to generate high levels of tourism each year to it’s unique attractions and super resorts.
 The tourist resort of Puerto del Carmen attracts over 1 million visitors each year.

 The windy island of Fuerteventura lies east of Gran Canaria and to the south of Lanzarote.
 This island is second only to Tenerife for landmass but has a small population.
 Currently, there are 122,600 people living here.
 Fuerteventura boasts many fantastic resorts such as Corralejo and Costa Calma.
 Jandia and Caleta de Fuste are others worth checking out.

 Most western of the Canaries is the pretty island of La Palma.
 This island has a population of 85,000 inhabitants which makes it the fifth largest of the seven.
 17,000 of the total population live in the Capital Santa Cruz de La Palma.
 The beautiful area of Los Llanos de Aridane lies on the west coast of the island.
 Here there are another 20,000 people living.